shreyasseshadri/music_jump/README.md

 Feature Progress
 - [x] Music Explorer to explore your collections on all services
 - [x] Migration of albums from Amazon to spotify
-- [ ] Migration of playlist from Amazon to spotify
+- [x] Migration of playlist from Amazon to spotify
+- [ ] Caching of search results/ids
 ## Project Overview

 ### Our API